mmontoya/random-user-directory-app/README.md

 #### Offline Mode Slow

 The offline mode is slow.
 This is due to the naive approach of loading the cached JSON file and scanning all 200 entries for one with the selected user's ID.
 Additionally, there is the check for internet connectivity, which relies on DNS resolution which is also slow.
-Addionally the JOSN file is read twice, once when the list of users is rendered and again, when the detail is requested.
-While this can be optimized, I chose to investing in supporting additional features rather than getting bogged down with optimization.
-The current implementation servers more as a proof of concept.
+Additionally the JSON file is read twice, once when the list of users is rendered, and again when the detail is requested.
+While this can be optimized, I chose to invest in supporting additional features rather than getting bogged down with optimization.
+The current implementation serves more as a proof of concept.
 While I have used RTK (React Toolkit) in the past to cache client-side Redux-bound state, a better server-side solution would be to use a lightweight database such as SQLite to store records for fast retrieval.
 This would also work well with pagination.

 ### Future Exploration